acfromspace/academia/CS570_Assignment_3/README.md

 CS 570 Summer 2018

-Assignment #1, Deck of Cards w/ Multiple Threads
+Assignment #3, Programmable Event and Timer Control Program

-Files manifest (all under cssc1066): a1.c
+Files manifest (all under cssc1066): a3.c
-a1.h
-a1.o
+a3.h
+main.c
 makefile
-player
 README.md
-STACK.txt

 Description:
-a1.c uses a main function and a thread_task function.
-Main creates STACK.txt, the semaphore FLAG, creates 4 threads using pthreads.
-Thread_task for each thread, grabs the semaphore opens STACK.txt and prints its corresponding suit and card based on the amount of times it has written to the file.
+A C Program that lists out a menu in which the user selects an option to demonstrate the file editor's capabilities.

 To Compile:
-Change directory to "a1", type "make"
+Change directory to "a3", type "make"

 To Clean:
-Change directory to "a1", type "make clean"
+Change directory to "a3", type "make clean"

 To Operate:
-Change directory to "a1", type "player.exe"
+Change directory to "a3", type "tevent"

 Design decisions:
 We designed according to the homework.
-We each took turns trying to create the a1.c file, but we decided to split up the work via functions and files instead.

 Extra features:
 N/A

 Known bugs:
-No known bugs
+N/A

 Lessons Learned:
-How to use and implement semaphores.
-How to use and implement concurrent threads.
-Creating, opening, writing and closing a file in C. Dynamics of creating a makefile and the etiquette to creating one w/ proper variables.